 According to the NSCA's Guide To Exercise and Sport Nutrition, these are the conditionally essential amino acids

-Remember, these are the amino acids which are usually not-essential.
+Remember, these are the amino acids which are usually not essential.
 It's only under certain circumstances (conditions) that our ability to make them is not enough to suit our needs.
-That is, they temporary become essential and when supplementation may be needed.
+That is, they temporarily become essential and when supplementation may be needed.

 The interest in glutamine helping people recover faster is based on clinical research.
 But fitness websites or magazines never tell us who the research is conducted on.

 The majority of glutamine research involves sick people who have severe burns or serious illnesses like cancer or HIV.
 These are severe stresses on the body.
 In these cases, some research finds glutamine might help.